 Fear exists because danger exists.
 Danger is an objective fact of life.
 It is real.
 Fear alerts us to the possible existence of peril and enables us to defend ourselves against potential harm.
 It is a necessary internal alarm system.

-This fear arises not just because we have and we want, but because, as the 12&12 quote below indicates, we “possessed” and “demanded.”
-It becomes a self-centered and disabling emotion because what we have and what we want means too much to us.
+This fear arises not just because we have and we want, but because, as the 12&12 quote below indicates, we “possess” and “demand.”
+It becomes a self-centered and disabling emotion because that which we have and want means too much to us.
 It is too important.
 We have to have it.
 We can’t do without it.

-This perception of a threat to something I value is what characterizes fear.
-As an emotion, fear is a mental response to a situation that I construe as posing some difficulty, risk, or danger to me with regards to something I care about.
+This perception of a threat to something we value is what characterizes fear.
+As an emotion, fear is a mental response to a situation that we construe as posing some difficulty, risk, or danger to us with regards to something we care about.

-The perceived threat can be to life and limb or my physical wellbeing and security, as in its primal form.
-Or, more broadly, it can be to my self-worth or anything that I invest my emotional security in: a relationship, a job, wealth, status, power, or a whole host of other things through which I hope to find meaning, purpose, or satisfaction in life.
+The perceived threat can be to life and limb or our physical wellbeing and security, as in its primal form.
+Or, more broadly, it can be to our self-worth or anything that we invest our emotional security in: a relationship, a job, wealth, status, power, or a whole host of other things through which we try to find meaning, purpose, or satisfaction in life.
 The fear is a function of the value and the perceived threat to it.
 The higher the value and the stronger the perception, the greater the fear.

-Self-centered fear results from a distortion of value and perception as regards what I have and what I want.
+Self-centered fear results from a distortion of value and perception as regards what we have and what we want.
 We take inventory of fear because, as self-centered fear, the emotion is a prime manifestation of our spiritual disease.

 It is, we are told, the "chief activator" (12&12, S7, p.
 76) of our character defects.
 We want what we want and we want it so badly that we are blinded to what we do to get it or keep it and the resulting collateral damage.
 We cheat, lie, steal, and otherwise do ill.
 Then we fear the consequences.
 It becomes a vicious cycle.
 Fear drives us to do wrong and doing wrong drives us to fear.

 As we grow spiritually, we come to see everything that we have and everything we may get in entirely different terms.
 As blessings.
 We value them as the gifts of a loving and gracious God.
 The giver becomes more important than the gifts.
-We depend on him for our own value, not on them.
+We depend on him rather than on them for our own personal worth.

 We are no longer fearful of not getting what we want, for we trust we will be given what we need.
-We are not fearful of losing what we are given but grateful for having received it.
-And when we lose it, as we will—for we will lose each and everything that we have—we will be grateful for the time that we had it.
+We are not fearful of losing what we are given, but grateful for having received it.
+And when we lose it, as we will—for we will lose each and everything we have—we will be grateful for the time we had it.

 [Image: Archie T., who started AA in Detroit, according to the introduction to his story in the Big Book, “The Man Who Mastered Fear.”
 For audio of this story and Q&A about it, please click on links.
-To hear his 1948 talk, click on audio “Archie T. ‘The Man Who Mastered Fear.'"]
+To hear his 1948 talk, click on audio “Archie T. ‘The Man Who Mastered Fear.'"
+For audio of this post, please click on link.]